|

 Aguerrodi and Miho Omaki on their

-progressive courses that gave him the
+progressive courses in Cambridge that

-breakthroughs he needed at critical times.
+gave him the breakthroughs he needed at

 In